The Court:

 The nature of the calls varied between being threatening and then apologetic, with requests for another chance.
 The calls were recorded by the client’s ex-partner and provided to the police.
 The client was subsequently charged with Stalking.

-At Court:
+At Court

 After our solicitor requested the evidence and listened to the phone calls, it became apparent that the police summary of facts did not convey the full gravity of the situation.
 The calls were frightening.
 The fact that the calls continued for four hours indicated that the client intended to induce fear in the victim.
 The charge could not be challenged, only mitigated.

 Initially, the summary of facts stated that the calls continued over a three-day period.
 Following negotiations with the prosecutor, this was amended to state four hours, instead of three days.
-This was a significant concession by police as it reduced the period of the course of conduct.
+This was a significant concession by the police as it reduced the period of the course of conduct.

-The Outcome:
+The Outcome

-This, combined with the client’s cooperation with police and his mental health issues, gave our solicitor enough material to persuade the court to impose a non-conviction fine.
+This, combined with the client’s cooperation with the police and his mental health issues, gave our solicitor enough material to persuade the court to impose a non-conviction fine.
 This is an unusual outcome, as Stalking is usually treated very seriously by the courts.
-The client’s greatest concern was the thought of receiving a conviction; therefore, he was very pleased with the outcome, as it meant the conviction was automatically spent.
+The client’s most significant concern was the thought of receiving a conviction; therefore, he was very pleased with the outcome, as it meant the conviction was automatically spent.